davidje13/shared-reducer/README.md

 ## Alternative reducer

-To enable different features of `json-immutability-helper`, you can customise it before passing it to `withReducer`.
+To enable different features of `json-immutability-helper`, you can customise it before passing it to the constructor.
 For example, to enable list commands such as `updateWhere` and mathematical commands such as Reverse Polish Notation (`rpn`):